rishiloyola/elasticbyexample/README.md

 # esbook
  A site that teaches elasticsearch via interactive example programs.

 # About
-  This *book* is a small set of tutorials for the quick reference of elasticsearch.
+  This **book** is a small set of tutorials for the quick reference of elasticsearch.
 The purpose is to make this book handy while working on elasticsearch.
-This book is useful to  to the beginners and intermediate level users.
+This book is useful to the beginners and intermediate level users.

 # Thanks